abrosid/symfonySOAP/README.md

 ## Tests

-Run all test:
+If the `phpunit` is included to the `$PATH`, i.e. is set as a system variable, the following commands runs tests.

+All testings:

 `phpunit tests`

-Run ReadMeCommand test:
+ReadMeCommand testing:

 `phpunit tests\ReadMeCommandTest`

-Run TownCommand test:
+TownCommand testing:

 `phpunit tests\TownCommandTest`

-Run ServiceProvider test:
+ServiceProvider testing:

 `phpunit tests\ServiceProviderTest`